 The driver behind him allegedly noticed our client swerving on the road and “almost hitting the curb a few times.”
 He or she then called 911 and reported such observations.

-The observed followed our client for about a mile while talking on dispatch, but when the caller got to 190th Street, he or she advised 911 that the following would stop because he or she needed to turn on 190th.
+The observer followed our client for about a mile while talking to dispatch, but when the caller got to 190th Street, he or she advised 911 that the following would stop because he or she needed to turn on 190th.
 The caller had reported little about the driver’s description or even the license plate number.

 Torrance Police Department dispatched a motorcycle unit to wait for our client at Del Amo Boulevard and Hawthorne.
 The motorcycle unit then saw what he thought was our client and pulled behind the car and activated his blue and red flashing lights to make a traffic stop.